Haiti: Violence and politics culminate in presidential assassination | DW | 08.07.2021

 Neighbors first heard gunshots around 1 a.m., followed by heavy explosions and a deadly, hour-long battle involving semi-automatic weapons.
 After that, it became clear the president was dead and his wife, Martine, seriously injured.
 The Haitian first lady was flown to the US state of Florida on Wednesday for medical treatment.
 There were no other reports of casualties.
 The couple's daughter, who had reportedly locked herself in her room, remained unharmed, local media said.

-The question remains, however, what role foreign mercenaries played in the killing.
-Interim Prime Minister Claude Joseph said some of the killers are believed to have spoken Spanish, Voice recordings circulating online suggest the men identified themselves to Moise's bodyguards as being members of the US Drug Enforcement Administration (DEA).
+The question remains, however, what role foreign mercenaries might have played in the killing.
+Interim Prime Minister Claude Joseph said some of the killers were believed to have spoken Spanish and English.
+Voice recordings circulating online suggest the men identified themselves to Moise's bodyguards as being members of the US Drug Enforcement Administration (DEA).
 The US government maintained close ties with the Haitian leader, but denied any involvement in the incident.

 Following an hours-long chase near the scene of the murder, four suspects were gunned down and a further two were arrested and taken into police custody.